 Section 4 provides guidelines for the 3D printing process.
 First, the user can choose between two different markers: the “dual color marker” and “sticker marker”.
 The whole “dual color marker” can be 3D-printed but requires a dual extruder 3D printer.
 In case this printer is not available, the “sticker marker” is proposed.
 This is a simpler marker that can be obtained by 3D-printing the cubic structure, then pasting the images of the cube with sticker paper or sticker glue.
 Furthermore, both markers were designed with extensible sections to perfectly fit in a specific adaptor.
 Thus, the marker can be reused in several cases.

 Section 5 describes the process to create a Unity project for AR using the Vuforia software development kit.
 This step may be the hardest portion for users with no programming experience, but with these guidelines, it should be easier to obtain the final application that is presented in section 6.
 The app displays the patient’s virtual models over the smartphone screen when the camera recognizes the 3D-printed marker.
-In order for the app to detect the 3D marker, a minimum distance of approximately 40 cm or less from the phone to marker as well as good lighting conditions are required.
+In order for the app to detect the 3D marker, a minimum distance of approximately 40 cm or less from the phone to the marker as well as good lighting conditions are required.

 The final application of this protocol allows the user to choose the specific biomodels to visualize and in which positions.
 Addtionally, the app can perform automatic patient-hologram registration using a 3D-printed marker and adaptor attached to the biomodel.
 This solves the challenge of registering virtual models with the environment in a direct and convenient manner.
 Moreover, this methodology does not require broad knowledge of medical imaging or software development, does not depend on complex hardware and expensive software, and can be implemented over a short time period.
 It is expected that this method will help accelerate the adoption of AR and 3DP technologies by medical professionals.